lkgwu/free-Newsss/README.md

-# Free Haaretz
+# Free LaPrensa

-A nefarious browser extension that easily bypasses the Haaretz paywall.
+A nefarious browser extension that easily bypasses the LaPrensa paywall.

 If things aren't working as expected, make sure to reinstall (update) the extension from time to time, to make sure you have the latest code.